w3c/Guide/bp.md

 ### Is the timing right?
 The optimal timing for a transition to the Recommendation Track can be described as:
-- NO SOONER than the MUST criteria and a reasonable number of the SHOULD criteria above are met.
+- NO SOONER than the bulk of the criteria above are met.
 - NO LATER THAN a point where the spec is still fluid, and  not frozen into shipping code used on many websites.

 If the answer “the ship has sailed”, proposers whould explain how they propose to mitigate the situation without turning back the clock,